-Some of the children walked to school and some rode in buggies.
+5. May all men be saved?
+Some of the children walked to school and some rode in Yes; if they will repent and buggies.
 For me, it was a two mile walk.
-To tell a bit about the inside of the school, each room had a cloak closet and a lunch shelf.
-The coats and overshoes were put in the cloak closets in cold weather and the lunches were put on the lunch shelf.
-Each child brought his own lunch in a "dinner-bucket" and drank from the same dipper.
-There was a blackboard in each room, each desk had an opening top and were bolted to the floor.
-The playground was in front of the school and it was just dirt with no equipment.
-During the time I attended, we had no electricity.
-The school was heated by a wood stove located in the center of the room.
-When the children arrived in the winter, they were quite cold.
-They would warm themselves by the fire and go to their seats.
+To tell a bit about the inside of the school, each room had a cloak 6.
+Did Jesus come to life closet and a lunch shelf.
+The coats and overshoes were Yes; he rose from the dead put in the cloak closets in cold weather and the lunches on the third day after he was were put on the lunch shelf.
+Each child brought his own 7.
+Did Jesus go up to heavlunch in a "dinner-bucket" and drank from the same dipper.
+There was a blackboard in each room, each Yes; forty days after he rose desk had an opening top and were bolted to the floor.
+The playground was in front of the school and it was S. Where is Jesus now? just dirt with no equipment.
+During the time I attended, He is in heaven, at the right we had no electricity.
+The school was heated by a band of God.
+9. Will Jesus ever come wood stove located in the center of the room.
+When the back to this world? children arrived in the winter, they were quite cold.
+They He will come again at the would warm themselves by the fire and go to their seats.
 Those sitting next to the stove would always get too hot and those in the back of the room were too cold.
 Wood for the stove was brought in wagons, cut and stored in the wood shed.
 The building was cleaned daily by the students and teachers because there was no janitor.
 This remained true until the school closed in the 1950's.